jiajianwoo/My-portfolio/README.md

 * Dataset from Kaggle: [https://www.kaggle.com/c/quora-question-pairs/overview](https://www.kaggle.com/c/quora-question-pairs/overview)

-* The challenge was about given a pair of Quora questions, identify if they are asking the same question.
+* The challenge was, given a pair of Quora questions, identify if they are asking the same question.

 * A Siamese network with LSTM units was built for this NLP problem.
 The model uses GloVe embedding.